Congratulations on installing Amp. This manual helps you get the most out of it.

 - In the CLI, type / for the command palette, then select

-thread: set visibility. - In the editor extension or on the web, use the sharing menu at the top.
+thread: set visibility. - On the web, use the sharing menu at the top.

 A thread’s visibility level can be set to: